You must now visit the NHS website or call 119 to book a test. You cannot just turn up and you must have symptoms.

 We've introduced a tier 2 contact tracing for everyone who lives in the borough of Rochdale.
 This means:

-- Once you've had a coronavirus test, the national contact tracing team will contact you about your results.
-If they're unable to contact you within 48 hours, they'll pass your details on to us.
+- Once you've tested positive for COVID-19, the national contact tracing team will contact you about your results.
+If they're unable to contact you within 24 hours, they'll pass your details on to us.

 - Once we've received your details from the national contact tracing team, we'll text you to let you know we're going to ring you.